-Each purchaser of a Note will be deemed, by its acceptance or purchase of a Note, to have made certain acknowledgements, representations and agreements to and with the Issuer and any applicable Dealer intended to restrict the resale or other transfer of such Note, as described in this Offering Circular, and, in connection therewith, may be required to provide confirmation of its compliance with such resale or other transfer Restrictions".
+Each purchaser of a Note will be deemed, by its acceptance or purchase of a Note, to have made certain acknowledgements, representations and agreements to and with the Issuer and any applicable Dealer intended to restrict the resale or other transfer of such Note, as described in this Offering Circular, and, in connection therewith, may be required to provide confirmation of its compliance with such resale or other transfer restrictions in certain cases.
+See "Transfer Restrictions".